galinj/MCMC-Notes/README.md

 # Markov Chain Monte Carlo Course Notes

 The goal is to write up notes from a Markov chain Monte Carlo course I've taught on a few occasions.
 The intendend audience consists of researchers new to MCMC theory and methods.
-Thus the foundations of MCMC will be emphasized, not necessarily the most cutting edge research methods.
+The foundations of MCMC will be emphasized, not necessarily the most cutting edge research methods and algorithms, at least at first.
 Updates will be irregular.

 * Monte Carlo
   * Introduction